offconvex/offconvex.github.io/_posts/textembeddings.md

 ## Empirical performance

 The performance of this embedding scheme appears in the figure below.
+Note that Wieting et al. had already shown that their method (which is semi-supervised, relying upon a large unannotated corpus and a small annotated corpus) beats many LSTM-based methods.
+So this table only compares to their work; see the papers for comparison with more past work.

 <p style="text-align:center;">
 <img src="/assets/textembedexperiments.jpg" width="80%"  alt="Performance of our embedding on downstream classification tasks" />